Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of topics.

-An Easy Variation On Chicken Enchiladas
+An Easy Variation on Chicken Enchiladas

 The nice thing about this recipe is that you do not have to roll the individual enchiladas.
 There is no frying them or softening each one up first.
 This recipe can be altered in many ways and I will note the tweaks I've personally tried and found workable.
 This recipe also freezes very well.
-It doesn't become mushy and just reheating it in the microwave makes for a delicious meal.
-I freeze portions of it in lasagna-like cuts in flat plastic lidded containers, marked with the date but you can also freeze in Ziploc freezer bags.
+It doesn't become mushy; just reheating it in the microwave makes for a delicious meal.
+I freeze portions of it in lasagna-like cuts in flat plastic lidded containers, marked with the date, but you can also freeze in Ziploc freezer bags.

 Easy Chicken Enchilada Recipe